-Not long ago the homework load, Did Helen little harm.
-She hiked to school with one book, Tucked in her little arm.
+Not long ago the homework load,

+Did Helen little harm.

+She walked to school with one notebook,

+Tucked in her little arm.

-Homework increased until the girl, Had no choice but to pack, Binders, texts and notebooks, In a sack strapped on her back.
+Homework increased until the girl, Had no choice but to pack, Binders and texts into a sack, She strapped onto her back.

-But then how Helen's shoulders slumped, Her spine started to sag.
+When her spine curved, and her back crooked, Her shoulders apt to sag.
 So Helen took to pulling books, In a wheeled luggage bag.